salhadid/carai/README.md

 The Service Center API comes with RESTful endpoints for the following entities:

-- Technician: The technicians who work in the service center
+- Technician: The technicians who work in the service center.
 - Appointment: Service appointments for automobiles and their owners.

 Service API Base URL: `http://localhost:8080/`